Coherent heat transfer leads to genuine quantum enhancement in the performances of continuous engines: Quantum enhancements in coherent engines

 respectively, where

 From the Eqs.~\eqref{eq:NC} and~\eqref{eq:NI}, it is seen that the NSR in both coherent and incoherent engines can be suppressed by accessing energetic coherence in the steady state for fixed $n_h$ and $n_c$.
 We observe that the NSR for CQHEs is, in general, much lower than that of IQHEs, which is the consequence of $\mathcal{C}(\sigma_C) \gg \mathcal{C}(\sigma_I)$.
-As shown in Fig.~\ref{fig:BLP}(a), the NSR in CQHEs can be as less as 330 times or lower than the NSR attained in IQHEs.
+As shown in Fig.~\ref{fig:BLP}(a), the NSR in IQHEs can be more than 330 times of the NSR attained in CQHEs.
 Clearly, CQHEs are more reliable or deliver more precision in power than IQHEs.

 The saturation of the relation~\eqref{eq:NSR}, i.e., $\mathcal{N}_{X}=f_X$, implies that the engine is producing the least possible NSR in power that is given by its quantum bound.
 This is the best possible operating condition one would desire from an engine.
 A numerical analysis presented in Fig.~\ref{fig:BLP}(b) demonstrates that the CQHEs can operate in a regime where they yield very low NSR in power close to the quantum bound.
 In contrast, the IQHE has more NSR in power, which is far from its quantum bound.
 In addition, the CQHEs can saturate the qTUR by harnessing a large amount of energetic coherence, as shown in Fig.~\ref{fig:BLP}(c).
 Overall, the CQHEs are highly reliable and exhibit substantial quantum enhancements over IQHEs.\\